Begin With The End In Mind

 - I know that in my professional life I am trying to build a strong healthy organization where individuals can accomplish whatever they are capable of.

 Think about this.
 What are you trying to do for your children as you raise them?
+Are you trying to make them happy every day or make them responsible citizens who are honest and have high integrity

 When you know what you are trying to accomplish, you are able to make the right decisions every day.